Organic and Locally Grown!

 Co-op is thrilled to be a part of a countywide initiative to

 connect schools with local farms.
-Each month, the Co-op provides
+Each month, the Humboldt County Office of Education provides

-classroom instruction and fresh local (when possible) produce to several area
+classroom curriculum and fresh produce to several area

 the produce was originally grown, how it grows and serving